Ebonsignori/Operating-Systems-Fall-2018/lecture_3 (8-23)/README.md

         - Ex.
 Clustered Systems: Several Distributed Systems put together.
 (It can cover a bigger area of connectivity)
         - Ex.
 Distributed Systems: Physically away from each other, but can communicated with each other.

-We are interested in tightly coupled systems because they are cheaper, because they can share:
+We are interested in tightly coupled systems because they have a higher throughput (more CPUs), are cheaper, and more fault tolerant.

+They are cheaper because they can share:
 - Peripherals
 - Mass Storage,
 - Power Supplies

-Also more fault tolerant / reliable (If one parts fails, uses another part) Higher throughput (more CPUs)
+They are more fault tolerant / reliable because if one parts fails, the system can borrow another part.

 ### Parallel Systems
 Mode of Operation
 - Symmetric
-Works independently, but shares the same RAM (?)
+    - Works independently, but shares the same RAM (?)
 - Asymmetric (Employer-Employee Technique)
-Master CPU and a bunch of slaves.
+    - Master CPU and a bunch of slaves.
 Breaks down huge task to different slaves or (?)

 #### New Trends of Parallel System
 - Classic Parallel System:
-Multiple chips, each chip has it's own CPU
+Multiple chips, each chip has its own CPU
 - New Trend
 Single Chip, multiple CPU